-- When the Manticore System is hit by the Oyster Bay attack in the Honor Harrington book Mission of Honor, the space station Weyland suffers the least fatalities because its commanding officer scheduled a surprise evacuation drill that day.
-Sadly, the CO was on the station overseeing the exercise and was killed when Weyland was destroyed.
+- When the Manticore System is hit by the Oyster Bay attack in the Honor Harrington book Mission of Honor, the space station Weyland suffers the least fatalities because its commanding officer had scheduled a surprise evacuation drill that day.
+Sadly, the CO is on the station overseeing the exercise and is killed when Weyland is destroyed.

 - In Death: In Survivor in Death, nine-year-old Nixie Swisher survives the attack that kills the rest of her family because of not one, but two coincidences.
 She gets up to get a drink at the exact time the murder team arrives, and she had a friend sleeping over that night who resembled her enough for the killers to mistake for her.